daniel-dsouza/psychic-octo-giggle/Manual-Installation.md

 * Add the following line to /etc/security/limits.conf: `* hard nofile 524288`

+**To apply the EAC Workaround**

+Add the following line to your /etc/hosts file:

+`127.0.0.1 modules-cdn.eac-prod.on.epicgames.com #Star Citizen EAC workaround`

 ## Installing

 * Install vanilla Wine 6.4+ or a custom Runner **(As of 3.13 we recommend a [runner built for Star Citizen](https://github.com/starcitizen-lug/information-howtos/wiki/Wine-Builds-for-Star-Citizen))**